SDXorg/pysd/docs/command_line_usage.rst

     python -m pysd -o my_output_file.csv Teacup.mdl

 .. note::
-    The output file can be a *.csv* or *.tab*.
+    The output file format may be *.csv*, *.tab* or *.nc*.

 .. note::
-    If *-o/--output-file* is not given, the output will be saved in a file that starts with the model file name followed by a time stamp to avoid overwritting files.
+    If *-o/--output-file* is not given, the output will be saved in a *.tab* file that starts with the model file name followed by a time stamp to avoid overwritting files.

 Activate progress bar